The Black Mouth Pom Cur is a mixture of the Black Mouth Cur and the Pomeranian.

 The Black Mouth Cur parent dog is a medium-sized dog.
 He traditionally has a light tan coat.
 However, he may present in shades of brindle, fawn, and yellow.

 The black muzzle is a trademark characteristic.
-He has medium-sized ears which usually hang.
+He has medium-sized ears that usually hang.
 The length of his tail varies.
 It may be short from birth or longer.
 He generally has a short coat.

 While he is an outdoor dog, he does not have a waterproof coat.
 The Pomeranian parent dog is considered a toy-sized dog.

-He comes in many colors, such white, brindle, sable, red sable, red, orange sable, orange, cream sable, cream, chocolate, chocolate and tan, blue and tan, blue, black and tan, and black.
+He comes in many colors, such as white, brindle, sable, red sable, red, orange sable, orange, cream sable, cream, chocolate, chocolate and tan, blue and tan, blue, black and tan, and black.

 At its heaviest weight, the Pomeranian parent is often only seven pounds.
 The Pomeranian has a long topcoat and a short undercoat.

 Considering the genetics of both parent breeds, one can expect the Black Mouth Pom Cur to be about 30 pounds, which is roughly the size of the early Pomeranians.

 He will be about twelve inches in height and have the Pomeranian’s long and silky outer coat.

 The coloring will depend upon the Pomeranian parent.
 But often, he will be a light tan with black markings and a black muzzle.